SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/17 - Combining Python Files.md

 print(difference)
 ```

-This is useful when:

-* You only need a handful of functions
+This is useful when you only need a handful of functions or want to avoid retyping namespaces over and over again.
-* You want clean, readable code
-* You want to avoid long namespaces

 ## Importing Everything With `*`